panosstav/panosstav.github.io/_pages/about.md

 I am a former chartering intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I worked in the financial markets and global trade.

-I am currently working as a technical coordinator at Technomar Shipping Inc., which is the manager of [Global Ship Lease Inc.](https://www.globalshiplease.com/) (NYSE: GSL).
+I am currently working as a junior marine engineer at Technomar Shipping Inc., which is the manager of [Global Ship Lease Inc.](https://www.globalshiplease.com/) (NYSE: GSL).
 I oversee various technical aspects involved in the operation and maintenance of bulk carrier vessels.
 My responsibilities encompass mechanical engineering, data analytics, budgeting, and commercial troubleshooting.